qemu-9.1.2

 Note

-You need to add any users who might use the “bridge” network device
+You need to add any users who might use the bridge network device into the kvm group even if elogind-255.5 is installed.

 chgrp kvm /usr/libexec/qemu-bridge-helper &&